sthakur1985/aws-web-app-deploy/README.md

 - **Security groups** with least privilege access
 - **NAT Gateways** for secure outbound internet access
 - **RDS encryption** at rest and in transit
+- **SECRET management** is done aws secret manager or pipeline secrets

 ### IAM Security
 - **Centralized IAM module** for role management